 - Date - Today's date, days from last week and last month, first and last business days of this month, date format, converting text to a date in a locale-independent way.

-- Text - Remove spaces from text, return the number of characters, convert to upper or lower case, split full name in first and last, replace text, check if text is found.
+- Text - Remove spaces from text, return the number of characters, convert to upper or lower case, split full name in first and last, replace text, check if text is found, extract specific data from large blocks of text.

 - Number - Round to integer or to two decimals, convert text to number in a locale-independent way.